 Retailer Settled Lawsuit Alleging It Fired Sales Associate Because of Her PregnancyATLANTA – Nationwide retailer Dolgencorp, LLC, which does business as Dollar General, will pay $42,500 and provide other relief to settle a pregnancy discrimination lawsuit filed by the U.S. […]

-Read whole storyCommunity Hospital to Pay $158,000 to Settle EEOC Disability Discrimination Lawsuit
+Read whole storyTrinity Health-Michigan to Pay $50,000 to Settle EEOC Religious Discrimination Lawsuit

 Read whole storyEEOC Sues Ohio Nursing and Rehabilitation Facility for Age, Sex Discrimination